gabrielguerrero/ngrx-traits/libs/ngrx-traits/core/src/lib/cache/README.md

 # Caching

-This is a very simple cache implementation inspired in  some bits of react query like cache keys that are arrays of string or objects, is not compulsory to use this library with the traits, and this lib can be used without ngrx-traits but it depends on ngrx for now.
+This is a very simple cache implementation inspired in some bits of react query like cache keys that are arrays of string or objects, is not compulsory to use this library with the traits you could use any other cache library.

-With this lib you can cache anything that returns an Observable, so it should be use to cache from simple rest calls, grapql or grpc.
+With this lib you can cache anything that returns an Observable, so it could be used to cache rest calls, grapql or grpc.

 Examples